Strong Feller property of sticky reflected distorted Brownian motion: Introduction

 Our paper is organized as follows.
 In Section \ref{secmain} we state the required conditions on the density as well as our main results.
 In Section \ref{DFtrans} we recall some facts about sticky Brownian motion and present the connections of the Dirichlet form constructed in \cite{FGV13} to classical methods from probability theory.
 In particular, we establish relations to random time changes and Girsanov transformations.
 In Section \ref{Feller} a Feller transition semigroup is constructed under the conditions given in Section \ref{secmain}.
 This semigroup is used to construct a pointwise solution to (\ref{sde!}) and the corresponding Dirichlet form is identified.
 Moreover, in Section \ref{appl} the setting is applied to the dynamical wetting model.
-Finally, we prove uniqueness of weak solutions to (\ref{sde!}) in Section \ref{uniqueness}.